GUI-Shift: Enhancing VLM-Based GUI Agents through Self-supervised Reinforcement Learning: Related Work

 \subsection{Mobile GUI Agents}

 Recent progress in mobile GUI agents has been driven by VLMs trained via SFT on large-scale datasets.
 These models learn to map instructions to GUI actions using instruction-following tasks, making high-quality annotations essential.
-Despite the availability of diverse GUI datasets~\cite{Deka:2017:Rico,gao2024mobileviewslargescalemobilegui,li2024effectsdatascaleui,li2020widgetcaptioninggeneratingnatural,lu2024gui,rawles2023androidwildlargescaledataset,wang2021screen2wordsautomaticmobileui}, the quantity of high-quality annotations remains insufficient for robust training and usually requires significant human effort to scale.
-Prior SFT pipelines often incorporate out-of-domain image-caption pairs~\cite{hong2024cogagentvisuallanguagemodel,wang2023cogvlm} and supplement training with web and desktop data to improve cross-platform generalization~\cite{cheng2024seeclickharnessingguigrounding}.
-As a result, the overall scale of training data tends to be large: UI-TARS~\cite{qin2025uitarspioneeringautomatedgui} trains on 50B tokens; Uground~\cite{gou2025navigatingdigitalworldhumans} uses 1.3M screenshots to train a visual grounding model; OS-Atlas~\cite{wu2024osatlasfoundationactionmodel} leverages 13M UI elements for grounding pretraining; ScaleTrack~\cite{huang2025scaletrack} uses 7.5M screenshots for grounding and planning, and introduces a backtracking task that predicts prior actions based on the current state and task instruction.
-MobileVLM~\cite{wu2024mobilevlmvisionlanguagemodelbetter} incorporates an action prediction task during pretraining, but limits it to one-step transitions and still relies on annotation-heavy fine-tuning for downstream generalization.
-While these approaches improve model performance, they remain dependent on large-scale annotated data and explicit instruction supervision.
-In this study, we propose a self-supervised training paradigm that eliminates reliance on large-scale human-annotated data.
-By constructing a \(k\)-step inverse dynamics task where VLMs infer the action leading from the current to a future UI state, our approach captures long-horizon GUI dynamics and enables scalable training on large, underutilized, and unlabeled GUI transition datasets.
+Despite the availability of diverse GUI datasets~\citep{Deka:2017:Rico,gao2024mobileviewslargescalemobilegui,li2024effectsdatascaleui,lu2024guiodyssey,rawles2023androidwildlargescaledataset}, the quantity of high-quality annotations remains insufficient for robust training and usually requires significant human effort to scale.
+To reduce annotation costs, prior pipelines often incorporate out-of-domain image-caption pairs~\citep{hong2024cogagentvisuallanguagemodel,wang2023cogvlm} and supplement training with web and desktop data to improve cross-platform generalization~\citep{cheng2024seeclickharnessingguigrounding}.
+As a result, the overall scale of training data tends to be large: Uground~\citep{gou2025navigatingdigitalworldhumans} uses 1.3M screenshots to train a visual grounding model; OS-Atlas~\citep{wu2024osatlasfoundationactionmodel} leverages 13M GUI elements for grounding pretraining.
+Some recent approaches have explored GUI state modeling.
+UI-TARS~\citep{qin2025uitarspioneeringautomatedgui} incorporates a state transition task, which focuses on describing visual changes between screenshots rather than predicting the underlying actions, resulting in a gap with GUI task automation.
+MobileVLM~\citep{wu2024mobilevlmvisionlanguagemodelbetter} introduces an action prediction task between screenshots, but is restricted to one-step transitions and SFT.
+They still rely on annotation-heavy fine-tuning for downstream alignment and generalization.
+In this work, we propose \(K\)-step GUI Transition, formulating a \(k\)-step inverse dynamics objective that enables scalable training on large, unlabeled, and underutilized GUI datasets.